| The Ideal ManBy Peter Rashkin

 that sometimes happen among strangers, usually on planes or trains.

 When a larger table opened up, we all moved to it and continued.
+John started by asking if I had heard anything about Samantha.

 He had been at work all day and hadn’t heard any news.
 Samantha